 - Cannot remove or separate audio from a video

 Download Microsoft Photos

 Avidemux is a simple video editor where you can get started without any tutorial.
 The same reason why Windows Movie Maker had a huge appeal.
 The app has a clean white interface that doesn’t scream video editor in your face.
-You can proceed by dropping your video and scrub over the playhead at the bottom to overview it.
-It lets you set A and B points in the video which act as start and endpoints of your video.
+You can directly proceed by dropping your video into the app.
+The play head is at the bottom, you can scrub over it for the overview.
+It has A and B points in the video which act as start and endpoints of your video.